-- Record of Meetings Held in the Fiscal Year Ended March 31, 2021 - Meetings of the Board of Directors - Meetings of Independent Outside Directors and Independent Outside Audit & Supervisory Board Members - Meetings of the Governance, Nomination & Compensation Committee
+Record of Meetings Held in the Fiscal Year Ended March 31, 2021 the Board of

+Meetings of

+Directors

+Committee

+Meetings of the Governance,

+Nomination & Compensation

 Briefing Sessions Before Board of Directors' Meetings

 Prior to each Board of Directors' meeting, opportunities are created for the management executives of the Corporate Staff Section and Business Groups to provide explanatory summaries of the agenda items for which they are responsible to Outside Directors and Outside Audit & Supervisory Board Members in order to facilitate substantive deliberations at the meetings.
 The sessions are also utilized to appropriately share timely information that helps enhance deliberations.
 A total of 32 hours of briefing were held in the fiscal year ended March 31, 2021.